taylorreiter/sourmap/README.md

 One day sourmap will be a snakemake pipeline, but not today!
 Run instructions are below.
-From a set of signatures that live in a directory and contain a certain string, build an abundance.
+From a set of signatures that live in a directory and contain a certain string, build an abundance csv.
 Read this csv into R and transform to samples x features.
 Build diffusion map.